Democrats are seeking largest ever investment in affordable housing

 "We've got businesses that can't expand because there's no workforce housing," Tester continued.
 "There's no housing for people who make regular wages ok?"

-In their social spending bill, Democrats want to make the biggest investment in affordable housing in history - more than $150 billion.
+In their social spending bill, called Build Back Better, Democrats want to make the biggest investment in affordable housing in history - more than $150 billion.

 The biggest problem facing the housing market is that there just aren't enough homes for people to buy or rent.